streamthoughts/jikkou/docs/content/en/docs/User Guide/_index.md

 ---

 {{% pageinfo %}}
-The User Guide section helps you learn about the functionalities of Jikkou and the concepts Jikkou uses to manage kafka resources, and helps you obtain a deeper understanding of how Jikkou works.
+The User Guide section helps you learn more about the functionalities of Jikkou.
 {{% /pageinfo %}}